torvalds/linux/Documentation/cdrom/cdrom-standard.rst

   just calls to the routines you adapted in the previous step.
 - You may remove all remaining memory checking code in the *audio_ioctl()* function that deals with audio commands (these are listed in the second part of cdrom_ioctl_.
-There is no need for memory allocation either, so most *case*s in the *switch* statement look similar to::
+There is yes need for memory allocation either, so most *case*s in the *switch* statement look similar to::